Q. What are the requirements for graduation?

 Q. When will I receive information about the graduation ceremony?

 A. Commencement information is available in early spring.
-Commencement information will be sent via your student email, will be available on the NPCC website, and will be available in Student Services.
+Commencement information will be sent via your student email and/or USPS, will be available on the NPCC website, and will be available in Student Services.